fbertram/TuringTrader/README.md

 * simulate stock trades, and portfolios of stocks.
 Currently market and stop orders are supported
 * simulate option trades.
 Currently this is limited to cash-settled European-style options
 * create fully customized Excel reports with just a few lines of VBA
-* export results to R, for further research
+* create fully customized R reports, either in straight R, or with RMarkdown
 * strong focus on easy-to-use time-series APIs, to make coding a breeze
 * multi-threaded optimizer engine, able to utilize all CPU cores
 * demo algorithms to shorten learning curve